CREATIVE LEARNING

 Grade 5 Artist-In-Residence Program

-Established in 2010 in honor of Nicholas Aaron Aitken, FS ’04, this annual residency provides a unique visual arts opportunity for Grade 5 students to collaborate with a visiting artist to create an exhibition for the school community.
+Established in 2010, this annual residency provides a unique visual arts opportunity for Grade 5 students to collaborate with a visiting artist to create an installation or exhibition for the entire school community.